darkreader/darkreader.org/src/tips/topics/reset-settings.md

-# How to reset settings
+# How to reset the settings

 First you need to activate the new design.
 You can find out how to do this [here](https://darkreader.org/tips/activate-v5-preview/)